 - Recording Services is available to livestream and record student recitals upon request.
 Fees apply for recording and livestreaming.
 Note: Livestreaming is not available at Mellon Institute Auditorium.

 - All individuals participating in the recital must follow current safety protocols per university guidelines.

-- The Marketing & Communications Office will arrange for up to three Front of House / Recital Crew members to work each recital.
+- The Ensemble & Events Coordinator will arrange for up to three Front of House / Recital Crew members to work each recital.
 All recitals MUST have trained Recital Crew members for safety and liability reasons.

 - Moving of the Kresge Theatre pianos may only be done by the assigned Recital Crew members.
 The piano will be moved onstage and returned backstage by crew members.